-Part cocktail and part dessert, this layered strawberry shortcake jello shots recipe looks beautiful, is easy to make and tastes delicious.
+Part cocktail and part dessert, this strawberry shortcake jello shots recipe made with Cake Vodka and Strawberry Pucker looks beautiful, is easy to make and tastes delicious.
 The only problem with them is how fast they disappear.

 Lately, I’ve been making a lot of layered jello shots, like these Pina Colada jello shots and this purple hooter jello shot recipe.
 Using layers is an easy way to mix flavors and combine colors which results in a great tasting jello shot that matches your party decor.